 The extra water that’s absorbed also delays the staling process.
 It does this by slowing the retrogradation of the starch.

 Its inclusion in bread dough not only increases the amount of protein but improves protein efficiency.
-An “Enrichment of bread with soy flour” experiment was conducted by “E Yáñez, D Ballester, M Aguayo, H Wulf” which showed that the protein efficiency ratio of bread improved from 1.17 to 2.13 with the inclusion of 6% soy flour.
+An experiment called, enrichment of bread with soy flour, conducted by “E Yáñez, D Ballester, M Aguayo, H Wulf” shows that the protein efficiency ratio of bread improved from 1.17 to 2.13 with the inclusion of 6% soy flour.

 Due to the increased protein, the Malliard effect is more effective.
 This causes the bread to brown faster in the oven.
 If using soy flour, you can lower the heat and lengthen the baking time to compensate.